πŸͺŸ Desktop Web Apps

 • Find Desktop Web Apps in the list, and toggle ON.

-• The DWAs icon (grid of 9 dots) will appear in the toolbar top-right, next to the Burger Menu (☰)
+• The DWAs icon (grid of 9 dots) will appear in the toolbar top-right, next to the Wavebox Menu (☰)

 • Click X to close the side panel.